Home Majors Forest Engineering

-Forest Engineering Degree
+Forest Engineering

 Students study how engineering principles apply to forest operations, including road design for timber access, harvesting systems, watershed management, and sustainable forest infrastructure.
 Graduates typically pursue careers in timber companies, forest management agencies, environmental engineering firms, and conservation organizations.
 This niche field combines engineering skills with environmental stewardship in the forestry sector.

-What Forest Engineering Graduates Do
+What Forest Engineering graduates do

 Your career will likely begin with your boots on the ground, blending fieldwork with technical analysis.
 You'll design sustainable timber harvests, map out low-impact forest roads using GIS, and plan reforestation projects.
 Early on, you’ll focus on data collection and overseeing on-site operations.
 As you gain experience, you’ll progress to managing larger, more complex projects from start to finish, solving logistical and environmental challenges.